 Not Your Typical Bar Food

 Over the years, Krug’s has served a variety of favorites from a pretty extensive menu.
-Honesty, everything on the menu is awesome, but it remains a simple choice for me; spicy shrimp to start off, and a burger with American, tomato and raw onion on the regular roll.
+Honesty, everything on the menu is awesome, but it remains a simple choice for me; spicy shrimp to start off, and a burger with American, tomato, and raw onion on the regular roll.
 Don’t get me wrong.
 I used to be an Italian hot dog guy as they make one of the best.
 The meatball parm is also top and so are the wings.
 As you can see, I’m getting outta hand here.
 The bottom line: you can’t go wrong with any of the food at Krug’s in my honest opinion.

 Krug’s – New Jersey’s Best Burger

 We’ve already covered the legendary burger at Krug’s in stories over the years, but the story of the history can’t be avoided.
 After winning the title of “New Jersey’s Best Burger” in 2011, it then won an extensive statewide contest in 2015 that might just have changed Krug’s Tavern forever.
 What was once just a shot and beer dive was thrust into the highly regarded burger restaurant business.
-Once a quiet local secret, Krug’s tavern went mainstream.
+Once a quiet local secret, Krug’s Tavern went mainstream.
 After the award was presented on July 15, 2015, the once dive bar became a Newark dining destination.
 It has been listed as a TOP 10 Newark dining destination ever since.

 Krug’s now goes through 1,000 to 1,200 pounds of ground beef every week.
 The 12 oz burger is the perfect mate for National Cheeseburger Day held annually on September 18th.
 Don’t wait that long – We’ll take it any day!
-It’s a 80/20 blend from meat wholesaler Ray’s Enterprises in Newark over on Astor Street in the Ironbound.
+It’s an 80/20 blend from meat wholesaler Ray’s Enterprises in Newark over on Astor Street in the Ironbound.
 It takes about 20 minutes to cook the 12-ounce patties (3/4 pounder) on the American Range flat top grill at the end of the bar.

 Can’t imagine anyone ever doing that to themselves.